projektorius96/Vekt.js/README.md

 ### Annotations

-> The annotations you may have stumbled upon by examining the source code...
+> The annotations you may have stumbled upon by examining the source code itself...

 ```diff
 DEV_NOTE # ... : a note left by developer